 Bio

-Rev. Prof. Dr. David P. Gushee (PhD, Union Theological Seminary, New York) is Distinguished University Professor of Christian Ethics at Mercer University, and Chair of Christian Social Ethics at Vrije Universiteit (“Free University”) Amsterdam, and Senior Research Fellow, International Baptist Theological Study Centre.
+Rev. Dr. Prof. David P. Gushee earned his Ph.D. in Christian ethics from Union Theological Seminary (NY).
+Now in his fourth decade of teaching, he has served as Distinguished University Professor of Christian Ethics at Mercer University since 2007.
+He is also Chair of Christian Social Ethics at Vrije Universiteit (Free University) and Senior Research Fellow at its partner school, International Baptist Theological Study Centre.
+Through these Amsterdam-based institutions he is privileged to supervise Ph.D. students from around the world.

 For the general media, Gushee has written hundreds of opinion pieces and given interviews to scores of major outlets and podcasts.